edomt/edomt.github.io/_posts/2019-3-22-Five-Books-Interviews.md

 ---
 layout: post
-title: My interviews on Five Books
+title: Interviews on Five Books
 ---

 Since 2018, I've had the pleasure of being part of the editorial team at [Five Books](https://www.fivebooks.com).
 I've published several interviews on AI/data/programming, as well as a variety of other subjects: